Glyn Webster: Ordained ministry

 Webster was ordained in the Church of England as a deacon in 1977 and as a priest in 1978.
 He was a curate at All Saints' Church, Huntington in the Diocese of York from 1977 to 1981.
 From 1981 to 1992, he was Vicar of St Luke's Church, York.
 From 1981 to 1992, he was a chaplain at the York Hospital, known at the time as York District Hospital, and from 1992 to 1999, he was the Senior Chaplain for the York Health Services NHS Trust.
 He was additionally a canon and prebendary of York Minster from 1994 to 1999 and also Rural Dean for the City of York from 1997 to 2004.
 From 2005 to 2010, he was also Associate Diocesan Director of Ordinands.
 From 1999 his main role was as canon residentiary of York Minster — firstly as Treasurer until 2003, and then as Chancellor, and twice as Acting Dean during vacancies.

 He was elected as a member of General Synod in 1995.
 From 2000 to January 2013, he served as prolocutor of the Lower House of the Convocation of York and also as a member of the Crown Nominations Commission and the Archbishops' Council.
 He was an Honorary Chaplain to the Queen (QHC) from 2010 until he was made a bishop.

 Episcopal ministry

 In August 2012, his appointment as the next Bishop of Beverley was announced following the announcement in December 2011 that Martyn Jarrett would retire as Bishop of Beverley on 30 September 2012.
 Beverley is the see reserved for the Provincial Episcopal Visitor for the Province of York.

 Webster is a retired member of the Council of Bishops of The Society.

 On 21 March 2021, it was announced that Webster would retire from full-time ministry and step down as Bishop of Beverley at Epiphany (6 January) 2022.
 In retirement, he has been Priest-in-charge at All Saints', North Street, York and St Mary Bishophill Junior, York since July 2022.
+He has also been an honorary assistant bishop in the Diocese of York since 2022.